Bangladesh Railway Class 2000

 Bangladesh Railway Class 2000 is the earliest meter-gauge diesel electric locomotive class of Bangladesh Railway.
 These locomotives have been in service since 1953 which make them the oldest running locomotives in the history of Bangladesh Railway.
 A total of 40 locomotives of this class were imported.
-Most of these locomotives are no longer in service as only 7 of them are in running condition.
+After providing service for a long periods of time most of these locomotives are no longer in service.
+Only the serial number 2025 loco is active now.

 Builders details

 The Class 2000 locomotives were built by General Motors Diesel at its London, Ontario plant, Canada.
 These 40 locomotives came to the Eastern Bengal Railway in 3 phases.
 They were: